-Head of Legal Affairs
+Head of Department I-2

 An essential basic principle of scientific work is that all scientists are honest towards themselves and others.
 The honest use of research results and their underlying data, facts and intellectual property forms the foundation of scientific work.
 This also includes proper documentation, correct and complete information about sources, and the consistent questioning of one’s own findings.